-2. CPFF Design and Operation
+3. CPFF Design and Operation

-The design and operation of the original version of the CPFF is described in detail in Section 3 of Adrian, Kimbrough, and Marchioni (2011).
-The authors highlight that the effectiveness of the facility as a liquidity backstop was due to its simplicity in usage, compliance with existing market conventions, accessibility to a large cross section of the commercial paper market, minimization of credit risk taken by the Reserve Bank, carefully calibrated pricing, and quick implementation.
+The design and operation of the original version of the CPFF is described in detail in section 3 of Adrian et al (2011).
+The authors highlight that the effectiveness of the facility as a liquidity backstop owed to its simplicity in usage, compliance with existing market conventions, accessibility to a large cross-section of the commercial paper market, minimization of credit risk taken by the Reserve Bank, carefully calibrated pricing, and quick implementation.